ROIGCP/NEPTUNE/README.md

     cloudbuild.googleapis.com containerregistry.googleapis.com
 ```

-Make sure you see the pubsub robot account with the Pubsub Service Agent Role allocated, otherwise, disbale and re-enable pubsub
+Make sure you see the pubsub robot account with the Pubsub Service Agent Role allocated, otherwise, disable and re-enable pubsub
 ![alt text](image.png)

 ## To deploy the sample code to a Cloud Function